Eastern Europe: 1453 to 1918

-The conquest of the Byzantine Empire, center of the Eastern Orthodox Church, by the Ottoman Empire in the 15th century, and the gradual fragmentation of the Holy Roman Empire (which had replaced the Frankish empire) led to a change of the importance of Roman Catholic/Protestant vs. Eastern Orthodox concept in Europe.
+The conquest of the Byzantine Empire, the centre of the Eastern Orthodox Church, by the Ottoman Empire in the 15th century and the gradual fragmentation of the Holy Roman Empire (which had replaced the Frankish Empire) led to a change of the importance of Catholic/Protestant vs. Eastern Orthodox concept in Europe.
 Armour points out that Cyrillic-alphabet use is not a strict determinant for Eastern Europe, where from Croatia to Poland and everywhere in between, the Latin alphabet is used.
-Greece's status as the cradle of Western civilization and an integral part of the Western world in the political, cultural and economic spheres has led to it being nearly always classified as belonging not to Eastern, but Southern or Western Europe.
+Greece's status as the cradle of Western civilization and an integral part of the Western world in the political, cultural and economic spheres has led to it being nearly always classified as belonging not to Eastern but Southern or Western Europe.
 During the late-sixteenth and early-seventeenth centuries, Eastern Europe enjoyed a relatively high standard of living.
 This period is also called the east-central European golden age of around 1600.
-At the beginning of the 17th century, numeracy levels in eastern Europe were relatively low, although regional differences existed.
-During the 18th century, the regions began to catch up with western Europe, but did not develop as rapidly.
+At the beginning of the 17th century, numeracy levels in eastern Europe were relatively low although regional differences existed.
+During the 18th century, the region began to catch up with western Europe but did not develop as rapidly.
 Areas with stronger female autonomy developed more quickly in terms of numeracy.

 Serfdom

 Serfdom was a prevalent status of agricultural workers until the 19th century.
-It resembled slavery in terms of lack of freedom, however the landowners could not buy and sell serfs, who are permanently attached to specific plots of land.
-The system emerged in the 14th and 15th century, the same time it was declining in Western Europe.
+It resembled slavery in terms of lack of freedom, with the distinction that the landowners could not buy and sell serfs separately from the specific plots of land to which they were permanently attached.
+The system emerged in the 14th and the 15th centuries while it was declining in Western Europe.
 The climax came in the 17th and 18th century.
 The early 19th century saw its decline, marked especially by the abolition of serfdom in Russia in 1861.
 Emancipation meant that the ex-serfs paid for their freedom with annual cash payments to their former masters for decades.
-The system varied widely country by country, and was not as standardized as in Western Europe.
-Historians, until the 20th century, focused on master-serf economic and labor relations, portraying the serfs as slave-like, passive, and isolated.
-20th century scholars downplayed the evils and emphasize the complexities.
+The system varied widely by country and was not as standardized as in Western Europe.
+Historians until the 20th century focused on master-serf economic and labor relations, portraying the serfs as slave-like, passive, and isolated, and 20th-century scholars downplayed the evils and emphasized the complexities.

+Lack of industrialization during the long nineteenth century

+Before 1870 and to some extent until World War I (the end of the long nineteenth century), the industrialization that had started to develop in Northwestern and Central Europe and the United States did not extend in any significant way to the rest of the world.
+Even in Eastern Europe, industrialization lagged far behind.
+Russia, for example, remained largely rural and agricultural, and its autocratic rulers kept the peasants largely in serfdom.